openforis/fra-platform/server/definitions/en/tad.md

 Forest with no or unknown primary management objective.

-## 3b Forest area within protected areas and forest area with long-term management plans
+## 3b Forest area within legally established protected areas and forest area with long-term forest management plans

-### FOREST AREA WITHIN PROTECTED AREAS
+### FOREST AREA WITHIN LEGALLY ESTABLISHED PROTECTED AREAS

 > **Forest** area within formally established protected areas independently of the purpose for which the protected areas were established.